CACGaming/Pterodactyl-Translation/README.md

 - Run ```yarn add i18next-browser-languagedetector i18next-http-backend```

 ## Modify
-Keys cannot have a period at the end of them.
+Keys cannot have a period at the end of them or hypens in them.
 - Add ```import { usetranslation } from 'react-i18next';```
 - Make variable ```const { t } = useTranslation();```
 - Wrap text/keyname in ```t{}``` and define the key in the .json files.